-The Ford Fiesta’s interior is smart looking and logically laid out but the nicest materials are reserved for expensive top-spec Vignale models
+The Ford Fiesta’s interior is smart looking and logically laid out but the best quality is reserved for expensive top-spec Vignale models

 The Ford Fiesta’s dashboard is made from squidgy plastics – although they’re not as thickly padded as you’ll get in a pricey Mini – and you get shiny black trim pieces and flashes of chrome.
-Every model gets an infotainment screen of one sort of another, which means conventional buttons and knobs are kept to a bare minimum.
+Every model gets an 8-inch infotainment screen, which looks smart and means conventional buttons and knobs are kept to a bare minimum.

 The stereo in B&O models is so powerful it can wake an entire neighbourhood in just seconds

-The rest of the Ford Fiesta range gets a bigger eight-inch screen with sat-nav built in.
-Its colourful screen is brighter than those fitted to other cars and its clear display makes directions easy to follow.
-The system’s menus are laid out intuitively, although it does without the handy buttons that help you quickly navigate from menu to menu in the new SEAT Ibiza.
+The system’s colourful screen is brighter than those fitted to other cars and its clear display makes directions easy to follow, while its menus are laid out intuitively, although it does without the handy buttons that help you quickly navigate from menu to menu in the new SEAT Ibiza.